-At any time prior to reaching a determination regarding responsibility for conduct alleged via a Formal Complaint, the School may facilitate an Informal Resolution process that does not involve the full investigation and adjudication of the Formal Resolution process detailed above.17
+At any time prior to reaching a determination regarding responsibility for conduct alleged via a Formal Complaint, the School may facilitate an Informal Resolution process that does not involve the full investigation and adjudication of the Formal Resolution process detailed above.
+However, when a Formal Complaint alleges that an Employee engaged in Sexual Harassment against a Student, the Informal Resolution process is not available.
+In such cases, the Formal Resolution Process consisting of an investigation, a hearing, and a determination of responsibility as described in Section IX-B above applies.